President, Elderrean Paules

 In later years, Sandra had cataracts removed and new prescription lenses implanted to correct her vision to normal.

-Sandra has held the positions of club Secretary and Membership Chair, and has work hard on many club projects including fundraising.
+Sandra has held the positions of club Secretary, Membership Chair, Lion Tamer and has work hard on many club projects including fundraising.

 Debra Royce was first introduced to the Lions Club in 2001 when she drove her mother, Helen Shramek, and uncle to the Cheshire Lions Club Dinner Dance.